ruihe774/ffilupa/docs/guide/installation.rst

 .. todo:: Add link to the reference.

-For other Linux distribution, there's no distinguishing difference.
+For other Linux distribution, there's no big difference.
 For macOS, you can use Homebrew_ to install Lua and pkg-config.
 For Windows, unfortunately there's no such thing like pkg-config.